Batra1-2-3/apple_clone/README.md

-# Apple Website Front-End Clone
+# Apple Website Clone

+This project is a clone of the Apple website's front page.

 ![image](https://github.com/Batra1-2-3/apple_clone/assets/109741876/68f659a3-6cd5-4444-9cad-7ee1185d4ea1)

+## Description

-This project is a clone of the front end of the Apple website.
-The Apple website is known for its sleek design and user-friendly interface, and this clone aims to replicate the design and layout of the Apple website's front page for educational and practice purposes.
+This project replicates the layout and design of the Apple website's front page.
+It aims to showcase the layout and design skills by imitating the visual elements of the original website.

+## Features

+- **Replicated Layout**: Clones the overall structure and design of the Apple website's front page.
+- **Responsive Design**: Ensures responsiveness across different screen sizes.
+- **HTML/CSS**: Utilizes HTML5 and CSS3 for the structure and styling.

-## Demo
+## Usage

+1. Clone the repository:

 You can view a live demo of the clone at [https://batra1-2-3.github.io/apple_clone/ ].